galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >        - {% icon param-repeat %} *"Insert Dataset"*
 >            - {% icon param-file %} *"Select"*: output of **Cut** {% icon tool %}
 >
-> 8. Rename the generated file `Mitochondrial annotation`
+> 8. Rename the generated file `Mitochondrial annotation` and ensure that the datatype is `tabular`
 >
 > 9. **Manipulate AnnData** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: `3k PBMC`